knieriem/openocd-efm32-series2/README.md

 ## Build on Linux

-For a minimal setup, with most drivers disabled except CMSIS-DAP, run
+For a minimal setup, with most drivers disabled except CMSIS-DAP and FTDI/MPSSE, run

 	sh build.sh